nelsonwittwer/protected_branchinator/readme.markdown

 webhooks](https://docs.github.com/en/developers/webhooks-and-events/webhooks/securing-your-webhooks)
 is pretty stragith forward, but I wanted to limit my scope for this initial proof-of-concept in favor of shipping.

+### e.
+Add HTTPS application load balancer

+Currently the GitHub organization event is configured to send events to the public IP address of the container running this image.
+This makes automatic deployments super tricky and also exposes GitHub events to HTTP listeners which is a security risk.